 Three Wonder Plays: The Dragon, Aristotle’s Bellows, The Jester

-Isabella Augusta, who went as Lady Gregory, was a famed Irish dramatist deeply involved in all things theater, including being a theater owner.
+by Lady Gregory Purchase through Amazon Isabella Augusta, who went as Lady Gregory, was a famed Irish dramatist deeply involved in all things theater, including being a theater owner.
 She primarily was a writer, and received much accolades for her work, later being recognized for spawning the Irish Literary Revival.
-In part, this was due to her writing plays based on Irish folklore and mythology, which helped give it renewed power and value.
-She also used “Kiltartanese” which is a mix of English with Gaelic.
+In part, this was due… Continue reading Three Wonder Plays: The Dragon, Aristotle’s Bellows, The Jester

 Ritual for Local Camps: Royal Neighbors of America, Auxiliary of the Modern Woodman of America